The Most Common Woods Used For Construction

 3. Hemlock

 Hemlock is a softwood commonly found in North America.
-It was initially harvested for its bark, but now, it’s become one of the most common construction woods.
+It was harvested for its bark, but now, it’s become one of the most common construction woods.
 It’s strong, resistant to wear and tear and warping, somewhat affordable, and can develop a pleasing color when exposed to weathering elements.
 In addition, due to its non-resinous properties, hemlock can hold stains, finishes, and glue better than most construction woods.

 4. Pinewood

 That means a house made of pine can withstand impact better than other houses.
-For that exact reason, many homeowners choose pinewood when constructing their patio, flooring, deck, or any part of the house with high foot traffic.
+For that reason, many homeowners choose pinewood when constructing their patio, flooring, deck, or any part of the house with high foot traffic.
 Apart from the shock resistance, pinewood is also relatively resistant to rot and decay.

 Unfortunately, pinewood has the downside of not being water-resistant, though that’s pretty common among wood types.
 That just means sealing is required.
 Its color also tends to fade as a result of exposure to sunlight.